-While I was writing the guide on Looks, in which I specifically mention some of the products I use, I briefly considered whether or not use affiliate links.
-That though only lasted a fraction of a second, and I immediately kicked it out of my mind for two simple reasons.
+While I was writing my guide to maximise one’s Looks, in which I specifically mention some of the products I use, I briefly considered whether or not to use affiliate links there.
+That thought lasted for a fraction of a second only, and I immediately kicked it out of my mind for two simple reasons.

 By now you may be wondering whether you ended up in a daygame blog or a psychology blog.
 And your objection would be actually pretty legitimate.
-Fact is, the ability to see all the possible plots in a situation, the ability to understand why people do certain things and what they want to achieve with that, the ability to distinguish between what people want you to think they are thinking vs what they are actually thinking, the ability to pretend you are thinking what they want you to think when you are actually not, well… all this is extremely useful in “game”.
+Fact is, the ability to see all the possible plots in a situation, to understand why people do certain things and what they want to achieve with that, to distinguish between what people want you to think they are thinking vs. what they are actually thinking, to pretend you are thinking what they want you to think when you are actually not, well… all this is extremely useful in “game”.
 Or at least in the type of “game” I play.
-But keep this in mind please: sweet girls and people behaving well and respectfully are never to be hurt.
+But keep this in mind please: Sweet Girls and people behaving well and respectfully are never to be hurt.
 Subliminal messages and shit like that are only to be used as a defence mechanism, as counter-attack.

 Now just for some reassuring: yes, this is a blog on daygame and girls.
 And yes, eventually I will start writing on my own methods and on “what to say to girls”.
-And actually, for your information, I started keeping tracks of the pings and the playful teases I’ve been using in recent days with great results, the kind of pings that break the ice smoothly, and the kind of teases that drive girls just crazy (whether I sleep with them or not depends on their sexual availability, hence the latter is not a good KPI).
-Fact is, if when I start writing on “what to say to girls” the examples I quote will look “a bit too simple to work”, let’s just say that I wrote 30 posts beforehand for a reason.
+And actually, for your information, I started keeping tracks of the pings and the playful teases I’ve been using with great results in recent days, the kind of pings that break the ice smoothly, and the kind of teases that drive girls just crazy (whether I sleep with them or not depends on their sexual availability, hence the latter is not a good KPI).
+Fact is though, if when I start writing on “what to say to girls” the examples I quote will look “a bit too simple to work”, let’s just say that I wrote 30 posts beforehand for a reason.